Bulation/rsschool-cv/cv.md

 ## Skills

-+ Basic knowledge of C++, Python, PascalABC.Net, JavaScript
++ Basic knowledge of C++, Python, PascalABC.Net, JavaScript, SASS, Git
-+ Begin to study Git
++ Knowledge solving methods of USE tasks and school stage of Russian Olympiad for schoolchildren

 ## Code Example